The best places in Perth to take Out Of Towners

 16 North Street, Cottesloe

 Mosey down to Cott for a dip, after waiting a respectable time after your brekkie roll of course.
 Explain that you can swim all year round in Perth, because of something to do with a Leeuwin current?
 You definitely can’t remember specifics, but they aren’t going to know any more than you do.
-If they’re particularly touristy or not as confident in the water, take them to Cott main, but personally, we’d find a nice spot slightly north.
+If they’re particularly touristy or not as confident in the water, take them to the safe, familiar waters Cott main, but personally, we’d find a nice quiet spot further north towards Swanbourne.

 Check out an exhibition at Fremantle Arts Centre